Konstantin Kerschbaumer: Brentford

 On 1 July 2015, Kerschbaumer moved to England to sign for Championship club Brentford on a four-year contract for an undisclosed fee and became the first Austrian to sign for the Griffin Park club.
 He began his Bees career as a starter under Marinus Dijkhuizen, before being dropped to the bench by Dijkhuizen's replacement Lee Carsley in early October.
 Despite utilising him as a substitute regularly, Carsley admitted in early November that Kerschbaumer "needs a lot of coaching.
 He runs as fast as he can everywhere without being effective".
 He alternated between starting roles and the bench through to the end of the 2015–16 season, making 31 appearances.
-Kerschbaumer's 6 assists was the second-highest at the club after Alan Judge.
+Kerschbaumer's 6 assists was the second-highest at the club, after Alan Judge.

 Kerschbaumer made two early 2016–17 season appearances before falling out of favour with head coach Dean Smith and dropping out of the squad in mid-September 2016.
 On 5 February 2017, while making just his seventh appearance of the season, Kerschbaumer finally scored his first goal for the club in a 3–3 draw with Brighton & Hove Albion.
-Injury to Josh McEachran led head coach Smith to include Kerschbaumer in the starting lineup for the first time since the opening day of the season for a match versus Rotherham United on 25 February.
-He started the majority of the remaining matches of the season and finished the campaign with 21 appearances and one goal.
+Injury to Josh McEachran later that month allowed Kerschbaumer to break into the starting lineup and he started the majority of the remaining matches of the season.
+He finished the 2016–17 season with 21 appearances and one goal.

 In late June 2017, Kerschbaumer agreed a one-year extension option to his contract and joined 2.
 Bundesliga club Arminia Bielefeld on a season-long loan.
 He made 32 appearances and scored eight goals during the 2017–18 season, in which the Blues narrowly missed out on the promotion playoff place.
 Kerschbaumer departed Brentford on 1 June 2018 and made 52 appearances and scored one goal during two seasons as a first team player at Griffin Park.